aaronthebaron/makeawish/README.md

 ## System Description

 All items here are inside of a VPC called wonka.
 I went a little hard on the wonka theme, just couldn't get it out of my head.
-I decided to run a particular job instead of a generic linux command, but it's esentially the same thing.
+I decided to run a particular job instead of a generic linux command, but it's essentially the same thing.
 One could structure the command and arguments in the queue entry in multiple ways.

 ### User Input